 + Scroll down for latest developments…

 Thanks for joining us here !
-When we learn physics, we spend most of our time reading, analysing with maths and with diagrams, and this of course leads to great insight.
-But practical science projects should be a substantial part of learning: they make science more vivid and memorable, and lead to deep learning, especially in physics.
+When we learn physics, we spend most of our time on theory.
+Which is great, but practical science projects should also be a substantial part of learning: it leads to deep learning, especially.
 So this website is about actually doing stuff, ‘getting your hands dirty’ with practical science and engineering projects.

-Take a look at any real thing, a really close look, and you uncover another layer below the surface, then another layer beneath that – more science and more physics in each layer.
+Take a look at any real thing, a really close look, and you uncover many layers with more physics in each layer.
 Take a vehicle, like a train.
 It rolls along a track, it can’t be that difficult, after all its not rocket science.
 But not so fast !
 How does the train roll ?
 Why doesn’t it skid ?
 Friction maybe ?
 Why doesn’t the track wear out ?
 What about axles ?
 Plain bearings & ball bearings.
 How do those work ?
 Corners, when the outer wheels have to roll further than the inside ones.
 Why doesn’t it stop rolling because of friction ?
 Steam, or diesel engines.
 One burns fuel outside the cylinder, one inside.
 But not all the fuel energy becomes driving energy.
 Carnot engine efficiency depends upon gas getting hot and then being cooled.
 How cooled ?… and so on.

 Learning from practical projects is ‘pull’ learning, not ‘push’ learning: you want to figure out why something worked in a surprising way, or maybe didn’t work in a surprising way !
 So you look up things, you think more deeply about things.
 Science clubs can offer a way of getting into more practical science projects.
 So go to a science club – or set one up if you don’t have one !